francois-gm/go-kabk-y1/2025-2026-Y1A/04 - 20260302 - CSS/README.md

 - TBC will do a lunch lecture/presentation of their work (12h45-13h30) before that class, 1-2 students to create a visual for that (?)
 -->

+## Your CSS **tutorial** presentation (1h15) (180 seconds, or *3min*, each)

+Based on your CSS property, prepare a presentation of your `property` for the class.
+Your tutorial presentation should last **5 minutes**. *You* are the expert.
+You can prepare a slideshow or do a recording if necessary.

+Questions to think about related to your property:

+- **What** does your property **do**?
+- **When** do you **use** it?
+- **How** does it **work** / how do you declare it?
+- What are the possible *options* of that property (color, accepted units, other options)?
+- How does it **looks like** when applied to HTML elements?
+- If applicable, to which HTML elements does the property works on?
+- Show a working example and explain the code.

+While listening to others' properties:

+- Could some of these properties help you in your own project?
+- Pay attention to how they are declared.

 ## Tutorial: layouting basics with CSS (1h)

 We start with the blank template that we made in the previous class (download on this page).
 You can [download it there](https://github.com/francois-gm/go-kabk-y1/blob/main/2025-2026-Y1A/04%20-%2020260302%20-%20CSS/tutorial-layout/layout-setup.zip)